IsbaraHan/CV/Resume.md

 	School Petition Program
  * Coded and designed the program with Java, LaTeX and MySQL.
 Program helps achieving standardization for petitions in the same institution by using LaTeX standarts.
+ 	CV Creation Program
+* Coded and designed with C#.
+A basic tool for creating a CV from scratch.